ITensor/ITensors.jl/docs/src/examples/MPSandMPO.md

 ## Write and Read an MPS or MPO to Disk with HDF5

+!!! info
+    Make sure to install the HDF5 package to use this feature.
+(Run `julia> ] add HDF5` in the Julia REPL console.)

 **Writing an MPS to an HDF5 File**

 Let's say you have an MPS `psi` which you have made or obtained